A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 Review

-Okay, so the center of these are just amazing.
+Okay, so the centers of these are just amazing.
 It’s essentially a thick, soft, moist, and slightly chewy buttery graham cracker ball (or cake?).
 Then, a shell of complementary semi-dark chocolate surrounds it.
 Together, it’s a great combination and something I’ve never had before.

 However, where is the marshmallow?
 S’mores have marshmallows, right?
 Just because you nailed everything else doesn’t mean you skimp out on one-third of the ingredients!
 I know I just bashed these a lot, but you know what—honestly, even without the marshmallow, they still rock a great treat—such a great mouthfeel and buttery graham taste!